yidong72/reasoning-gym/GALLERY.md

 2. All humans are chefs

 Does it logically follow that:
-All students are chefs?
+Some chefs are humans?
 (Answer Yes or No)
-Answer: No
+Answer: Yes
-Metadata: {'premise1': 'No students are humans', 'premise2': 'All humans are chefs', 'conclusion': 'All students are chefs', 'is_valid': False}
+Metadata: {'premise1': 'No students are humans', 'premise2': 'All humans are chefs', 'selected_premise': 2, 'conclusion': 'Some chefs are humans', 'is_valid': True, 'type': 'inversion'}

 Example 2:
 Question: Consider these statements:
 1. All children are animals
-2. No animals are doctors
+2. Some animals are not doctors

 Does it logically follow that:
 Some children are not doctors?
 (Answer Yes or No)
 Answer: Yes
-Metadata: {'premise1': 'All children are animals', 'premise2': 'No animals are doctors', 'conclusion': 'Some children are not doctors', 'is_valid': True}
+Metadata: {'premise1': 'All children are animals', 'premise2': 'Some animals are not doctors', 'conclusion': 'Some children are not doctors', 'is_valid': True, 'type': 'syllogism'}

 Example 3:
 Question: Consider these statements:
-1. All butterflies are tigers
+1. Some butterflies are not tigers
 2. No tigers are whales

 Does it logically follow that:
-Some butterflies are not whales?
+Some butterflies are whales?
 (Answer Yes or No)
-Answer: Yes
+Answer: No
-Metadata: {'premise1': 'All butterflies are tigers', 'premise2': 'No tigers are whales', 'conclusion': 'Some butterflies are not whales', 'is_valid': True}
+Metadata: {'premise1': 'Some butterflies are not tigers', 'premise2': 'No tigers are whales', 'conclusion': 'Some butterflies are whales', 'is_valid': False, 'type': 'syllogism'}

 ````